hrbrmstr/attackerkb/README.md

 Rapid7 manages a service — <https://attackerkb.com/> - where experts can
 evaluate various aspects of emergent or existing vulnerabilities and the community can query and retrieve results.
-Tools are provides to query the AttackerKB API.
+Tools are provided to query the AttackerKB API.

 ## What’s Inside The Tin